 Derwentcote Steel Furnace is part of the Land of Oak and Iron project, aiming to improve information and access to local heritage in the Derwent Valley.
 For more information please visit the Land of Oak and Iron website

 This year we are delighted to announce a guided walks programme at Derwentcote Steel Furnace, with the first tours beginning in May 2021 and running on selected days through to August 2021.

 The guided walks will be run by a team of dedicated and knowledgeable Volunteer Guides.
 Key features of the tours will include a handling collection, a tour of both the interior of the conical furnace building, which has been previously closed to the public and a tour of the archaeological remains of various iron/steel works – including a crucible furnace, worker’s cottages and water wheel.

 All tours will be free and last approx. 45 minutes, with time at the end for visitors to independently enjoy the exhibition on display inside the furnace building.

 Please note that pre-booking is essential via the button below.Book now

 Opening times: The grounds are open any reasonable time.

-The interior of the furnace is open for guided tours on the following dates.
+The interior of the furnace is occasionally open for guided tours.

 Access: The grounds are very uneven, and not suitable for wheelchair and pushchair users.